 Growing up when Tiger Woods was dominating the PGA Tour helped Jason Day fit into the prototype of a modern golfer.
 Like his contemporaries, Day is strong off the tee.
 He worked in his career to improve his short game, which showed in 2015 when Day was arguably the best golfer on the PGA Tour.

-One of his toughest oponents is Justin Rose and we regularly update Justin Rose's odds on his PGA feature page.
+One of his toughest opponents is Justin Rose and we regularly update Justin Rose's odds on his PGA feature page.

 Jason Day is a 31-year-old Australian-Filipino currently residing in Westerville, Ohio.
 Day has been golfing for over 25 years and starting winning golf tournaments when he was only eight.
-Day grow up very poor, with his father finding his first golf club (a three-wood) in the trash.
+Day grew up very poor, with his father finding his first golf club (a three-wood) in the trash.
 Day married his wife, Ellie Harvey (who is from Ohio), in 2009.
-The couple have two children together.
+The couple has two children together.

 Jason Day, like many golfers from his generation, grew up following and idolizing Tiger Woods.